xtrm0/csd-blog/website/content/2022/quantum-physicists-method.md

 we won't see any "transfer" functions written in the code to move potential.

-[^qt]: We call this particular way of accounting for how to get around the barrier of the vending machine "resource tunneling", because it is analgous to [quantum tunneling](https://en.wikipedia.org/wiki/Quantum_tunnelling) around a potential barrier.
+[^qt]: We call this particular way of accounting for how to get around the barrier of the vending machine "resource tunneling", because it is analagous to [quantum tunneling](https://en.wikipedia.org/wiki/Quantum_tunnelling) around a potential barrier.